sebferre/sparklis/doc/main.md

 Let us assume a Sparklis place `p`, representing a navigation state.
 The following methods are available.

+- **`p.delta(): sparklis-delta`**

+  returns the delta relative to the previous place.
+The previous place is the place from which place `p` was created.
+The delta describes the new focus ids introduced (see the description of `sparklis-delta`).

 - **`p.permalink(): string`**

   returns a permalink to this place